Easy 35-Minute Veggie Pizza Pinwheels￼

-Like all hand-held dishes, these easy pizza pinwheels were inspired by the desire to enjoy one of our family favorites in a slightly easier (and cleaner) way.
+Like all hand-held dishes, these easy pizza pinwheels were inspired by the desire to enjoy one of our family’s favorite dinners, in a slightly easier (and cleaner) way.
 And I don’t want to send shockwaves 😱 through this community, but they also opened the door to sneaking in pizza outside of Friday dinners.

-Whether you gobble ’em all up at dinner, freeze a bunch and reheat a couple at 2 am cuz you know #momlife, or toss a few in the kids’ lunchbox, these are definitely hitting a spot 🤤!
+Whether you gobble ’em all up at dinner, freeze a bunch, reheat a couple at 2 am cuz you know #momlife, or toss a few in the kids’ lunchbox, these are definitely hitting a spot!

 - toddler, kid and adult-friendly